-Watercolor with graphite; framing lines in black ink
+Watercolor with graphite; framing lines in pen and black ink

 Support: Cream wove paper laid down on gray-blue laid paper (artist's mount?)

 Sheet: 26.9 x 37.9 cm (10 9/16 x 14 15/16 in.); Secondary Support: 27.5 x 37.9 cm (10 13/16 x 14 15/16 in.)